ayeshanisarrr/bellabeat_case_study/README.md

 ### Finding 1 — Users Are Sedentary for 80% of Their Day

-The most striking finding in the data: users spend an average of **942 minutes per day — roughly 15.7 hours — in a sedentary state.** That is 80% of their tracked day with no meaningful physical movement.
+The most striking finding in the data: users spend an average of **942 minutes per day — roughly 15.7 hours in a sedentary state.** That is 80% of their tracked day with no meaningful physical movement.

 Only 20% of the day is spent in any form of active minutes.
-This is not driven by a few extreme outliers — the pattern is consistent across the dataset.
+This is not driven by a few extreme outliers  the pattern is consistent across the dataset.
 Users are wearing a fitness tracker while remaining largely inactive, which represents both a health gap and a product opportunity.

 ---

-### Finding 2 — Average Daily Steps Fall Short of the 10,000-Step Benchmark
+### Finding 2 — Average Daily Steps Fall Short of the 10,000 Step Benchmark

 The dataset average of **7,555 steps/day falls approximately 25% below** the 10,000-step daily goal that most fitness devices and health guidelines reference.
 While 10,000 steps is not a strict medical standard, it is the benchmark the target user base recognizes and compares themselves to.